 Now you may wonder: “At which size does this happen?”.
-While one doesn’t naturally observe quantum effects in large particles, ingenious people have managed to specifically prepare test environments which showed quantum effects for an ever growing size of particles.
-Already 1999 an experiment showed a quantum superposition in particles as large as C60 molecules (original article).
+While one doesn’t naturally observe quantum effects in large particles, ingenious people have managed to specifically prepare test environments that showed quantum effects for an ever-growing size of particles.
+Already 1999 an experiment showed a quantum superposition in particles as large as C60 molecules.
 A 2013 article already claims to observe quantum superpositions in molecules that weigh more than 10000 atomic mass units.
 The question of where the achievable limit lies, and whether one can be sure that experiments really demonstrate quantum behavior, is still of interest.
 That these questions are not finally concluded is also reflected in a more recent article on the American Physical Society site.
 In principle, if one would be able to somehow get rid of decoherence effects in specifically prepared systems, the theory itself imposes no upper size limits on where quantum effects could be shown.

 Quantum Effects To a Satellite And Back

 The aspect of the length scale for quantum physics that we just discussed was the particle size – which typically is on the microscopic scale.
-A completely different matter is the length scale of how far you can move or separate such particles after an initial interaction, without loosing quantum effects.
+A completely different matter is the length scale of how far you can move or separate such particles after an initial interaction, without losing quantum effects.
 You can view the two-slit experiment as showing an interaction between particles at the slit.
 If you tried out the experiment yourself, you probably realized, that the distance between the slit and the wall were you observe interference patterns can easily be some meters – not microscopic at all!

 Other experiments prepare two particles in a special quantum superposition called entanglement — which, by the way, lies at the heart of quantum computation — and then separate these particles.
 In some experiments, it was possible to show interactions between these particles despite a separation over many miles.
 Essentially, if one measures the state of one such particle, one can thereafter predict the state of the other particle (within errors), despite the large separation between the particles.
 A recent experiment demonstrated this entanglement effect over extreme distances.
 Particles were sent to a satellite and back to earth – a fairly large scale distance compared to the size of a human.